-Practitioners must never affix their seals to documents they have had no part in preparing or reviewing.9 Such conduct constitutes professional misconduct under Regulation 941.
+Practitioners must never affix their seals to documents they have had no part in preparing or reviewing.
+Such conduct could be considered negligence or misconduct under Regulation 941.
 However, practitioners may still seal documents prepared by others if the practitioner reviews and accepts responsibility for the document's engineering content in a manner consistent with the standards of a reasonable and prudent practitioner.
 For more information refer to the PEO practice guideline Assuming Responsibility and Supervising Engineering Work.